xalaida/laravel-nuxt-docker/README.md

 - Choose Nuxt.js modules
     - [x] Axios
     - [x] DotEnv
-- At other steps you can chose an option what you want
+- At other steps you can choose an option what you want

 ##### TODO LIST:
 - [ ] mysql branch